-Tennessee (State or other jurisdiction of incorporation or organization)

-81-1527911 (IRS Employer Identification No.)

-1201 Demonbreun Street, Suite 700 Nashville, Tennessee (Address of principal executive office)

-37203 (zip code)

-Registrant's telephone number, including area code (615) 732-6400 Securities registered pursuant to Section 12(b) of the Act:

-Name of each exchange on which registered

-Title of each class Common Stock, \$1.00 par value per share Trading Symbol(s) CSTR

-Nasdaq Global Select Market

-Securities registered pursuant to Section 12(g) of the Act:

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES 🗆 NO 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-YES \square NO \boxtimes

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES \boxtimes NO \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-YES $\boxtimes \! \! \mathsf{NO} \ \Box$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definition of "large accelerated filer," "accelerated filer" "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act. \boxtimes

-Large accelerated filer Accelerated filer Non-accelerated filer П Small reporting company X Emerging growth company X

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box
+Tennessee (State or other jurisdiction of incorporation or organization) 81-1527911 (IRS Employer Identification No.) 1201 Demonbreun Street, Suite 700 Nashville, Tennessee (Address of principal executive office) 37203 (zip code) Registrant's telephone number, including area code (615) 732-6400 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$1.00 par value per share e CSTR Nasdaq Global Select Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+YES 🗆 NO 🗵 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+YES 🗆 NO 🗵 Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES 🖾 NO 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+YES 🖾 NO 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definition of "large accelerated filer," "accelerated filer" "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer ব Non-accelerated filer Small reporting company ব Emerging growth company ব If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-YES \square NO \boxtimes

-As of June 30, 2020, the last business day of the registrant's most recently completed second fiscal quarter, the aggregate market value of the registrant's voting and non-voting common equity held by non-affiliates of the registrant was \$219,626,256, based on the closing sales price of \$12.00 per share as reported on the Nasdaq Global Select Market.
+YES 🗆 NO 🗵 As of June 28, 2019, the last business day of the registrant's most recently completed second fiscal quarter, the aggregate market value of the registrant's voting and non-voting common equity held by non-affiliates of the registrant was \$230,802,508, based on the closing sales price of \$15.15 per share as reported on the Nasdaq Global Select Market.
 Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.

-Common Stock, par value \$1.00 per share

-Shares outstanding as of March 4, 2021 22,083,729
+Common Stock, par value \$1.00 per share Shares outstanding as of March 5, 2020 18,457,537